rodxavier/open-pse-initiative/README.md

 # Open PSE Initiative

-This is an open-source Django project that aims to store historical data from the Philippine Stock Exchange and make it available to the public through a REST API.
+This is an open-source Django project that aims to store historical data from the Philippine Stock Exchange(PSE) and make it available to the public through a REST API.

 ## LICENSE